-“It’s a good metric but it’s crude,” says Howard J. Markman, Ph.D., a psychology professor and co-director of the Center for Marital and Family Studies at the University of Denver.
+Though the divorce rate in America has real consequences for marriages all over the country, it’s a number that even sociologists have trouble pinning down.
+The Centers for Disease Control and Prevention found there were 3.2 divorces per 1,000 people in 2016.
+But determining America’s divorce rate isn’t that simple.
+“It’s a good metric, but it’s crude,” says Howard J. Markman, Ph.D., a psychology professor and co-director of the Center for Marital and Family Studies at the University of Denver.

-There are a few reasons why this number is imprecise.
-The latest CDC marriage and divorce stats are based on data reported by just 44 states and Washington, D.C.
-What’s more, some states report marriage counts but not divorce counts and vice versa, says Krista K. Payne, Ph.D., a data analyst at the National Center for Family and Marriage Research at Bowling Green State University in Ohio.
-California, for example, isn’t included in the CDC’s crude divorce rate.
-Data collection isn’t uniform either, so states can do it however they want.
-Historically, states are better at collecting data on marriages; they’re more much more lax regarding divorces.
+The CDC’s number is imprecise.
+The latest CDC marriage and divorce stats are based on data reported by just 44 states and the District of Columbia, leaving out a number of states to base marriage statistics on.
+But that’s not all: some states report marriage counts, but not divorce counts, and vice versa, says Krista Westrick-Payne, Ph.D., a data analyst at the National Center for Family and Marriage Research at Bowling Green State University in Ohio.
+California, for example — a state with some 40 million people — isn’t included in the CDC’s divorce rate.
+Data collection and divorce statistics aren’t uniform either, so states can get those numbers however they want.

-Another simple way sociologists have looked at divorce rates is to compare the number of divorces that happen in a year with the number of marriages in a year, or comparing the flows in and out, says Betsey Stevenson, a labor economist and professor at the University of Michigan who served on the White House Council of Economic Advisers during the Obama administration.
+To fix these flaws, sociologists have looked to compare the number of divorces that happen in a year with the number of marriages in a year, or comparing the flows in and out, says Betsey Stevenson, labor economist and professor at the University of Michigan who served on the White House Council of Economic Advisers during the Obama administration.